phanikiranwtc/ethmarket/docs/Readme.md

 ```
 Open browser and open the APP by visiting the URL: http://localhost:4200/

+## Login into the App
+1. By default the first account in Ganache will be used as coinbase and this account is considered the SuperAdmin.
+Also, it gets added as Admin by default.
+So, you need to first copy this account address and use that for login.
+There is no password or security, so it will just take you inside the DAPP
+2. After this you can add more Admin and Store owners
+3. You can use the corresponding address to perform related actions
+4. By default every account is a shopping account.

 # Troubleshooting
 You may need to run the following command in the main project directory as well as the dapp directory:
 ```